Nintendo Wi-Fi Connection: Nintendo Wi-Fi USB Connector

 If a compatible wireless network is not available, the Nintendo DS and Wii can also be connected through the Nintendo Wi-Fi USB Connector.
 Broadband Internet access is not required to make use of this connectivity, though it is recommended to reduce network latency.
 It was priced at the Nintendo Online Store, however it has since been discontinued due to legal issues.
-Its replacement, the Nintendo Wi-Fi network adapter, and many third party products, provide similar functionality.
+Its replacement, the Nintendo Wi-Fi network adapter, and many third-party products, provide similar functionality.

 Hotspots

 Nintendo worked with hotspot providers to allow free access in public for Nintendo DS users.
-In 2005, Nintendo made an agreement with Texas-based firm Wayport, Inc. to provide access in McDonald's restaurants in the U.S. However, the deal was not renewed and has since expired.
+In 2005, Nintendo agreed with Texas-based firm Wayport, Inc. to provide access in McDonald's restaurants in the U.S. However, the deal was not renewed and has since expired in late 2007.
 A similar partnership with FatPort to create free hotspots in Canada was announced by Nintendo of Canada on October 19, 2005.

 In 2006 former Director of Marketing for Nintendo of Europe Jim Merrick announced that Nintendo was planning total of 25,000 hotspots in Europe, with 7,500 in the UK alone thanks to a partnership with The Cloud and BT Openzone.

 Nintendo of Australia initially announced on November 17, 2005, that they would roll out only 26 hotspots across the country, in partnership with selected EB Games, Myer and Dick Smith Powerhouse stores.
 On April 14, 2007, Nintendo announced that over one thousand additional free hotspots had been added in a partnership with Telstra Wireless, providing access in selected hotels, airports, Starbucks cafes, and McDonald's restaurants.